ropensci/gittargets/README.md

 [![codecov](https://codecov.io/gh/ropensci/gittargets/branch/main/graph/badge.svg?token=3T5DlLwUVl)](https://app.codecov.io/gh/ropensci/gittargets)
 [![lint](https://github.com/ropensci/gittargets/workflows/lint/badge.svg)](https://github.com/ropensci/gittargets/actions?query=workflow%3Alint)

-Pipelines with the [`targets`](https://docs.ropensci.org/targets/) R package skip steps that are up to already date.
-Although this behavior reduces the runtime of subsequent runs, it comes at the cost of overwriting previous results.
-Ordinarily, you would need to rerun the pipeline in order to recover any overwritten targets.
-However, `gittargets` preserves historical output, creating version control snapshots of data store.
-Each data snapshot remembers the contemporaneous Git commit of the pipeline source code, so you can recover the right data when you navigate the Git history.
-In other words, `gittargets` makes it possible to switch commits or branches without invalidating the pipeline.
-You can simply check out the up-to-date targets from the past instead of taking the time to recompute them from scratch.
+In computationally demanding data analysis pipelines, the [`targets`](https://docs.ropensci.org/targets/) R package maintains an up-to-date set of results while skipping tasks that do not need to rerun.
+This process increases speed and enhances the reproducibility of the final end product, but it also overwrites old output with new output, and past results disappear.
+To preserve historical output, the `gittargets` package captures version-controlled snapshots of the data store, and each snapshot links to the underlying commit of the source code.
+That way, when the user rolls back the code to a previous branch or commit, `gittargets` can recover the data contemporaneous with that commit so that all targets remain up to date.

 ## Prerequisites